Skip to main content

 txpool.lifetime

-Maximum amount of time (in seconds) non-executable transactions are queued.
+Maximum amount of time non-executable transaction are queued

 --txpool.lifetime <DURATION>